 Founded in 1945, Kaiser Permanente is recognized as one of America’s leading health care providers and not-for-profit health plans.
-We currently serve more than 11.3 million members in eight states and the District of Columbia.
+We currently serve 11.8 million members in eight states and the District of Columbia.

 Care for members and patients is focused on their total health and guided by their personal physicians, specialists and team of caregivers.
 Our world-class medical teams are supported by industry-leading technology advances and tools for health promotion, disease prevention, care delivery and chronic disease management.